jweisner/Exile-ClaimCrates/README.md

 This Exile server mod allows players to bulk-sell loot crates from DMS/Occupation missions.

-The code is adapted from [Exile-ClaimVehicles](https://github.com/MezoPlays/Claim-Vehicles) by MezzoPlays/gianni001
+The code is adapted from [Exile-ClaimVehicles](https://github.com/MezoPlays/Claim-Vehicles) by MezzoPlays/gianni001 The method used combines the idea of [TheSmoothOperator's R3F-WasteDumpOverride](https://github.com/TheSmoothOperator/R3F-WasteDumpOverride) with [this post](http://www.exilemod.com/topic/17848-release-r3f-waste-dump-override/?do=findComment&comment=147705) and makes it work.
+I don't use R3F on my server, so I needed another method.
+None of this code is "mine", I just mashed it together.

 ## Installation
 * Make ```claimcrates_server.pbo``` using PBO Manager on the ```claimcrates_server``` folder